 Partnerships: Ch.
-108A

-Limited Liability Partnerships: Ch.
-108A

-Limited Partnerships: Ch.
-109

-Limited Liability Companies: Ch.
-156C

-Business Corporations: Ch.
-156, 156B, 156D

-"B" Corporations: Ch.
-156E

-Co-operatives: Ch.
-157

-Worker Co-operatives: Ch.
-157A

-Second, the attorney must consider how the entity will be taxed.
-Businesses can create or limit tax liability.
-A "passthrough" entity, such as a partnership or S-corporation, is not itself subject to taxation; instead, the entity's owners are taxed on their share of the business income.
-In contrast, "double-taxation" entities, mostly C-corporations, must pay taxes on the business's profits, and then any profits distributed to owners are taxed as personal income.
-Because farmers in the LFH must have gross sales of less than \$75,000, the formality costs may outweigh the corporate benefits.
+108A Limited Liability Partnerships: Ch.
+108A Limited Partnerships: Ch.
+109 Limited Liability Companies: Ch.
+156C Business Corporations: Ch.
+156, 156B, 156D "B" Corporations: Ch.
+156E through" entity, such as a partnership or S-corporation, is not itself subject to taxation; instead, the entity's owners are taxed on their share of the business income.
+16 In contrast, "double-taxation" entities, mostly C-corporations, must pay taxes on the business's profits, and then any profits distributed to owners are taxed as personal income.
+17 Because farms in the LFH must have a net annual income of less than \$30,000, the formality costs may outweigh the corporate benefits.